viplmad/game-oclock/docs/docs/dev.md

 OpenAPI specification is (semi)automatically generated using the [utoipa crate](https://crates.io/crates/utoipa) and is accessible in /api-docs/ when the server is up.
 It can also be accessed through this docs [here](../openapi).

 #### Client
-Initially built from the openapi specification using the [OpenAPI Generator](https://openapi-generator.tech).
-From that initial automatic generation some some tweaks were applied.
+Initially built from the OpenAPI specification using the [OpenAPI Generator](https://openapi-generator.tech).
+From that initial automatic generation some tweaks were applied.
 It's also updated (manually) whenever the server changes with the help of the aforementioned generator.